 If you’ve been reading my blog for a while you’ll know that even though we’re pretty clean eaters, we like to indulge on birthdays.
 We also take our birthday cakes very seriously.
-Like this one.
-And this one.
-Oh, and this one.
-Mmm.

 Birthday cake planning is talked about year-round, and the girls have cakes planned out until they’re tweens.

 Luckily girls are fickle, so I don’t have to make my shopping list until a couple weeks beforehand, which is usually when they change their minds.

 My marshmallow-obsessed middle child turned four over the holiday weekend, and for the past month or so she’d been requesting a s’more birthday cake.

 Just a couple weeks after she’d made her decision, I got Deb Perelman’s book, The Smitten Kitchen Cookbook, in the mail.

 See that cake up there?
 It’s Deb’s S’more Layer Cake.
 I almost died when I saw it.
 No, really.

 This week we also tried those tacos (spaghetti squash and beans!) as well as her vinegar slaw with cucumbers and dill.
 Those were especially good after the rich, Thanksgiving food we’d been eating all weekend.

 Nothing like a bowl of lightly pickled cabbage to set you back on track.
 I actually loved it, though, and it was a surprisingly good addition to those tacos.

 Alright, back to the cake.
 I packed my kitchen torch and a number four candle and made the cake up at my parents house over the weekend.
 My little miss was so excited!